How come the EU and US are still importing ‘blood timber’ from Myanmar when they introduced sanctions to prevent it?

 However, the trade in this timber has become a focal point in a brutal conflict driven by a military regime.

-In response to the bloody coup, on 21 April 2021, the US government sanctioned MTE, and the EU followed suit two months later.
+In response to the bloody coup, on 21 April 2021 the US Government sanctioned MTE and the EU followed suit two months later.

-Sanction regulations are a foreign policy tool, which in this instance, were aimed at nullifying the military’s ability to profit from the sales of timber stolen from Myanmar’s forests and to curb money flowing into the coffers of the junta which was committing atrocities against its people.
+Sanction regulations are a foreign policy tool, which in this instance were aimed at nullifying the military’s ability to profit from the sales of timber stolen from Myanmar’s forests and to curb money flowing into the coffers of the junta, which was committing atrocities against its people.

-In effect, that meant MTE could not sell and export any teak from Myanmar into the EU and US markets.
+In effect, that meant the MTE could not sell and export any teak from Myanmar into the EU and US markets.
 Sending any money to MTE in exchange for teak was also prohibited.

 It is not only those sanctions that prohibited teak imports into the EU and US.

-Under a longstanding law in the EU, the EU Timber Regulation (soon to be repealed by the upcoming EU Deforestation Regulation), made it illegal to import timber from Myanmar because it was not possible to determine if it had been legally harvested.
+Under a longstanding law in the EU, the EU Timber Regulation (soon to be repealed by the upcoming EU Deforestation Regulation) made it illegal to import timber from Myanmar because it was not possible to determine if it had been legally harvested.

 Due to the military takeover of the country and the implementation of sanctions against MTE, the EU Commission decided that all Myanmar timber products should be considered illegal in accordance with the EUTR.